apache/mxnet/scala-package/mxnet-demo/scala-demo/README.md

 export SCALA_TEST_ON_GPU=1
 ```
 ## Clean up
-Clean up for Maven package is simple, you can just run
+To clean up a Maven package, run the following:
 ```Bash
 mvn clean
 ```